Yields fall as coronavirus spread dents risk appetite

 Several U.S. states reported a surge in new coronavirus infections on Wednesday and the daily count of infections also hit a new benchmark in California and Texas.

-Around 400 workers also tested positive for the virus at an abattoir in northern Germany, while a Chinese medical expert said that Beijing has brought its recent outbreak under control.
+Around 400 workers also tested positive for the virus at an abattoir in northern Germany, while a Chinese medical expert said Beijing had brought its recent outbreak under control.

 “The focus right now is what’s going on with the virus,” said Zach Griffiths, an interest rate strategist at Wells Fargo in Charlotte, North Carolina.
 “Markets are trying to balance some more positive economic data with virus outbreaks.”

-Benchmark 10-year Treasury yields US10YT=RR dipped two basis points to 0.713%.
+Benchmark 10-year Treasury yields US10YT=RR dipped three basis points to 0.704%.
 They rose as high as 0.959% on June 5 after data showed that employers unexpectedly added jobs in May, but have fallen since as optimism over the speed of the economic recovery has ebbed.

 The yield curve between two-year and 10-year notes US2US10=TWEB flattened three basis points to 51 basis points.